RWTHmediTEC/Carna-DICOM/README.md

 include_directories( ${TRTK_INCLUDE_DIR} )
 ```

-Finally add Carna-DICOM to the linking stage:
+Finally add CarnaDICOM to the linking stage:

 ```CMake
 target_link_libraries( ${TARGET_NAME} ${SOME_OTHER_LIBRARIES} ${CARNADICOM_LIBRARIES} )
 ```

 This method relies on CMake being able to locate the proper `FindCarnaDICOM.cmake` file.
-If you've built Carna-DICOM from source,
+If you've built CarnaDICOM from source,
 than you have determined it's location either through `CMAKE_INSTALL_PREFIX`
 or `INSTALL_CMAKE_DIR` as described in ["installation notes"](#23-installation-notes).
 You can specify the paths CMake searches for `FindCarnaDICOM.cmake` by adjustung the